oojewale/matrack/README.md

 ## Introduction

-Matrack is a MVC ruby mini-framework, that is modelled after rails.
+Matrack is a MVC ruby mini-framework, that is modeled after rails.
 Matrack takes majority of its inspiration from rails but it is not by any means as complex or robust as rails.

 However, matrack is a good fit for simple applications.
 It makes available some of the great features of rails.